A model of the ball lightning

-If total energy is concentrated in photons, then the layer must contain $10^{23}$ photons of energy 1 eV each.
-The density in the layer then is equal $N_\gamma\approx 10^{27}$ m$^{-3}$.
-At such a density the surface tension is $\sigma=(n^2-1)\hbar\omega N_\gamma d\approx 10^3$ J/m$^2$, so the gas density inside the ball can be only 20\% higher than outside or the temperature inside gas is only 60 K higher than outside.
+Such a surface tension creates compressing pressure $p=2\sigma/r=2\cdot10^4$ J/m$^3$.
+Since the normal atmospheric pressure is of the order $10^5$ J/m$^3$, the gas density inside the ball to withstand the compression should be only 20\% higher than outside pressure, or the temperature inside gas should be only 60 K higher than outside.
 Because of higher density inside the photon film, the ball is heavier than environment and falls down.
-If the gas density in the ball is lower than outside, its temperature can be higher, and the ball can be lighter than the air.
+If the gas density in the ball is lower than outside, its temperature must be higher, and the ball can be lighter than the air.

-For photon frequencies very close to a resonance the magnitude of $n^2-1$ can be higher and higher can be the surface tension and gas temperature inside the ball.
-Situation improves even more if one takes into account the Lorenz-Lorentz correction.
+For photon frequencies very close to a resonance the magnitude of $n^2-1$ can be higher, and therefore the higher will be the surface tension and gas temperature inside the ball.
+Situation improves even more, if one takes into account the Lorenz-Lorentz correction.

-The energy of the ball contains also the energy of the spherical capacitor and the last depends on its charge.
+The ball can be also a charged spherical capacitor, if during the point explosion a separation of charges takes place.
+For instance the light electrons will fly faster and become before the shock wave front, while heavier positive ions remain behind it.
+The energy of the capacitor depends on its charge.
 Let us suppose that the charge is equal to $Q$.
 An outside electron is attracted by the charge of ions with the force $F_q=Ee=9\times 10^9Qe/r_0^2=Q\times 10^{-7}$ N. But the photons repel it.
 The interaction energy of an electron with the photon layer is